pactus-project/docs/content/protocol/transaction/format.md

 math: false
 ---

-Transactions in Pactus consist of the following fields:
+Transactions in the Pactus consist of the following fields:

 | Field        | Size     |
 | ------------ | -------- |